harzallioussama/CTFs/pwnable.tw/hacknote.md

 - Allocate a new chunk smaller than 200 bytes to write the first 4 bytes which are zeroed to leaking the bk pointer (the next 4 bytes).

 ### 2️⃣ **Hijacking the Function Pointer**
-- Allocate two chunks of random sizes (each greater than 16 bytes) to ensure they don’t end up in the same fastbin bucket (which holds chunks up to 16 bytes).
+- Allocate two chunks of random sizes (each greater than 16 bytes) to ensure they don’t end up in the same fastbin bucket as the chunks extra 8 bytes (which holds chunks up to 16 bytes).
 The additional 8 bytes allocated alongside each chunk will help us later retrieve and overwrite the function pointer used for printing the note.
   ```
     +-------------------------------+
     |      chunk1 extra 8 bytes      |